lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.73 Arriving in Dycroft    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | 3000 Gald    |

 Set Mary's [Cat-Lover] title and examine the sign in front of the Frostheim's inn.
 Next talk to the innkeeper and choose "no," this will trigger a mini game where you need to catch ten cats.
-Good luck, this game can get pretty frustrating and the reward is low.
+Good luck, this game can get pretty frustrating and the reward is meager.